API

 • result

 • file.
-Upon successful request, the completed file will be returned (if multiple files were created, only the first one).
-Since file creation takes 1-5 seconds, return will occur only after the file is created.
-With a large number of API requests, the file creation time will increase.
-If the file is not prepared within 30 seconds, the API will return a 404 error (even though the request to create the file will eventually be executed).
-If it is expected that there will be more API requests than 1 request in 5 seconds, this parameter should not be used.
+On a successful request, the ready-to-use file will be returned (if multiple files were created in the request, only the first one).
+Since file creation takes 1-5 seconds, the return occurs only after the file is created.
+With a high volume of API requests, the file creation time may be extended.
+If the file is not ready within 30 seconds, the API returns a 404 error (although the file creation request will eventually be processed).
+If the request did not result in file creation, a JSON string with an error is returned (see below).
+If more than 1 request is expected per 5 seconds to the API, this option should not be used.

 Result